 Once they’ve mellowed out a bit, they can do with less exercise, but we’d still recommend no less than 30 minutes per day.
 The Goldenweiler is an excellent family companion and does well with kids and other dogs.

 Goldmaraners do well with kids and other canines if socialization starts at an early age.
-With proper training, the Goldmaraner can become an excellent family pet.
+With proper training, this pup can become an excellent family pet.

 The Golden Newfie mixes the Golden Retriever and the Newfoundland to create an extremely unique looking pup!
 The golden Newfie will have a longer coat, and depending on the color of the parents, it may have a coat that’s either golden all the way through black or brown.
 Their coat will be longer, denser and will need regular grooming to keep shedding down.